The Universal Pre-Kindergarten Program

 How do I register my child for the pre-kindergarten program?

-- If your child does not already attend a licensed early childhood center, you will need to sign up on the PEI Early Learning and Child Care Registry https://peichildcareregistry.com/
+- If your child does not already attend a licensed early childhood center, you will need to sign up on the PEI Early Learning and Child Care Registry https://peichildcareregistry.com/(link is external)

-- You are also encouraged to follow up with an early childhood center in your community.
+- You are also encouraged to follow up with an early childhood center of your choice.

 - No, you do not need to register your child for the pre-kindergarten program if they already attend a licensed early childhood center.
 You should confirm their registration with the center you are attending.

 What time will the pre-kindergarten program be offered?